 - Emergency contact info and medical information (such as allergies or regular medications) is optional.

-- If you are a member of HSLDA, you can login to the membership site and print your own member cards as well as up to 4 student ID cards (without photos).
+1 : If you are a member of Homeschool Legal Defense Association (HSLDA), (which I highly recommend), you can login to the membership site and print your own member cards as well as up to 4 student ID cards (without photos).

-- Or you can use the nifty online design tool at Homeschool Buyers Co-op to create and print your own FREE homeschool ID card at home, or order a professionally printed, sturdy plastic (PVC) ID card from the Co-op.
+2 : Open a free account at Homeschool Buyers Co-op, and use their nifty online design tool at to create and print your own FREE homeschool ID card at home, or order a professionally printed, sturdy plastic (PVC) ID card from the Co-op.
 Click the image to go there.